Pump it up!

 Disruption to business as usual – thanks to the Malton and Norton Pumping Plan.

-This ‘temporary’ plan has evolved over the last twelve years into the default emergency response to the flooding which occurs with increasing frequency and regularity.
+This ‘temporary’ plan has evolved over the past twelve years into the default response to the flooding which occurs with increasing regularity.
 The ’emergency’ aspect of the plan relates to the need to activate and operate the pumping plan at speed because the permanent engineering solutions proposed by consulting engineers, Arup, in 2015, designed to end dependence on the disruption-causing pumping plan, have been ignored.

 Many of the flooding problems experienced by the towns today result from the way the flood defences were constructed in 2003, which trap and prevent surface water from draining into the river.